GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

 ## Clean up

-The easiest way to eliminate billing is to delete the project you created for the tutorial.
+The easiest way to prevent continued billing for the resources that you created for this tutorial is to delete the project you created for the tutorial.

-**Caution**: Deleting a project has the following effects:

-* **Everything in the project is deleted**.
-If you used an existing project for this tutorial, when you delete it, you also delete any other work you've done in the project.
-* **Custom project IDs are lost**.
-When you created this project, you might have created a custom project ID that you want to use in the future.
-To preserve the URLs that use the project ID, such as an appspot.com URL, delete selected resources inside the project instead of deleting the whole project.

-If you plan to explore multiple tutorials and quickstarts, reusing projects can help you avoid exceeding project quota limits.

 To delete a project, do the following: